hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

   - in a similar simplification, we will offer that it only complicates things to allow a flag to be required.

-we should mention that in the tangles of the cut gordian knot we are leaving on the floor we can find this: we can imagine cases where a "required flag" (or something like it) would be meaningful and useful:
+however, in the tangles of the cut gordian knot we are leaving on the floor we now see this: we can imagine cases where a "required flag" (or something like it) would be meaningful and useful:

 imagine a modal dialog box asking you to confirm something, or even a simple "Y/N?" prompt at the command line: these atomic channels are